 If you are wondering; Is Climbing Kilimanjaro Safe, then yes, if you are following all the things which your operators and guides say you, and walk along with them.
 It is really safe to climb Kilimanjaro and easily reach the summit without any technical skills.

 The usage of Diamox is one of the Kilimanjaro Altitude Sickness medication.
 It is a proved preventive for altitude sickness.
 The drug helps to improve the acidity of the blood by acting as a diuretic and promoting urination.
 It is preventive medicine for acute mountain sickness.
-It is advised to consult a doctor before using Diamox as it is a prescription medicine.
+Advised to consult a doctor before using Diamox as it is a prescription medicine.

 It is suggested that one should not be taking Diamox if you have cirrhosis, Severe liver or kidney disease, an electrolyte imbalance, adrenal gland failure, or an allergy to Diamox.